When Emergency Roof Repair Assistance Applies

 Can low-income homeowners in rural California get free roof repair help?

 Yes.
-The USDA Section 504 Home Repair program provides grants of up to $10,000 for homeowners age 62 or older in eligible rural areas who cannot afford repairs on a fixed income.
-Loans up to $40,000 at 1 percent interest are also available for very-low-income rural households.
+The USDA Section 504 Home Repair program provides grants of up to $10,000 (up to $15,000 in a presidentially declared disaster area) for homeowners age 62 or older in eligible rural areas who cannot afford repairs on a fixed income.
+Loans up to $40,000 at 1 percent interest are also available for very-low-income rural households, and loans and grants can be combined for up to $55,000 in disaster areas.
 Many communities in the Central Valley, Northern California, and rural coastal areas qualify.
+Non-rural homeowners in a declared disaster area may also qualify for a separate USDA disaster grant of up to $32,420.
 Contact USDA Rural Development at rd.usda.gov/ca to confirm eligibility for your area.